Creek Freedmen

-Creek Freedmen is a term for emancipated Creeks of African descent who were slaves of Muscogee Creek tribal members before 1866.
-They were emancipated under the tribe's 1866 treaty with the United States following the American Civil War, during which the Creek Nation had allied with the Confederacy.
-Freedmen who wished to stay in the Creek Nation in Indian Territory, with whom they often had blood relatives, were to be granted full citizenship in the Creek Nation.
-Many of the African Americans had removed with the Creek from the American Southeast in the 1830s, and lived and worked the land since then in Indian Territory.
+Creek Freedmen is a term for Creeks of African descent who were enslaved by Indigenous Muscogee people before 1866.
+It also refers to the descendants of the original Creek Freedmen.
+The enslaved were emancipated under the Muscogee Nation's 1866 treaty with the United States following the American Civil War, during which the tribe's government had allied with the Confederate States of America.
+Freedmen who wished to stay in the Creek Nation in Indian Territory, with whom they often had blood relatives, were to be granted full citizenship in the Creek Nation under the Treaty of 1866.

-The term also includes their modern descendants in the United States.
+Many of the African Americans had removed with the Creek from the American Southeast in the 1830s, and lived and worked the land since.
 At the time of the war and since, many Creek Freedmen were of partial Creek descent by blood.
 Registration of tribal members under the Dawes Commission often failed to record such ancestry.
-In 2001, the Creek Nation changed its membership rules, requiring all members to prove descent to persons listed as "Indian by Blood" on the Dawes Rolls.
-The Creek Freedmen have sued against this decision.
+In 1979, the Creek Nation changed its membership rules, requiring all members to prove descent to persons listed as "Indian by Blood" on the Dawes Rolls.
+In July 2025, the Muscogee Nation Supreme Court struck "by blood" requirements from the nation's constitution and ordered the Muscogee Nation Citizenship Board to begin enrolling Muscogee Freedmen.

 History

+Muscogee Freedmen were people of African descent held in slavery by some Muscogee Nation citizens prior to the American Civil War.
+Before European contact, slavery was a war practice of the Muscogee where members of a defeated tribe were held in slavery and their descendants were incorporated into the tribe as equal members.
+European settlers introduced hereditary slavery to the Muscogee Nation and initially Black people were both held in slavery and some escaped slaves were adopted into the tribe.

-Most of the Freedmen were former slaves of tribal members who had lived in both upper and lower Creek territories in the Southeast.
-In some villages, Creek citizens married enslaved men or women, and had mixed-race children with them.
+The Muscogee Nation first codified slavery into its written laws in 1811.
+During Indian removal, many freedmen were removed from the southeastern United States alongside other Muscogee people.
+Some Creek citizens married enslaved men or women, and had mixed-race children with them.
 Interracial marriage was then common, and many Creek Freedmen were partly of Creek Indian ancestry.